-In this Section, only branches of foreign business/ traders, which fall within the sole power of MoIT, are focuses, with note that the new establishment thereof shall be all conditional to the Vietnam's WTO commitments, pursuant to which the establishment of branches of foreign service providers is unbound, except for the following sectors and sub-sectors:
+In this Section, only branches of foreign business/traders which fall within the sole power of the provincial-level DOIT are focused, with a note that the new establishments thereof shall be all conditional to the Vietnam’s WTO commitments, pursuant to which the establishment of branches of foreign service providers is unbound, except for the following sectors and sub-sectors:

-The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by Decree No.72/2006/ND-CP, on representative offices and branches of foreign businesses in Vietnam, issued by the Government on 25 July 2006, as amended and supplemented by Decree No.120/2011/ND-CP, dated 16 December 2011, of the Government ("Decree 72").
+The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by the Government’s Decree No.07/2016/ND-CP, dated 25 January 2016, detailing the provisions of the Commercial Law on representative offices and branches of foreign traders in Vietnam (“Decree 07”).

-Under Decree 72, the conditions for obtaining a Branch license are quite simple.
-Normally, a Branch license shall be granted if the applicant satisfies the following conditions:
+Under Decree 07, normally, a Branch license shall be granted if the applicant satisfies the following conditions: